abidanchan/PHP-SMTP-Email-Send/README.md

 Send email with PHP Mailer using your SMTP or Gmail SMTP.
 # PHP MAILER
 PHP MAILER is a popular and classic PHP email sender.
-# PHP MAILER INSTALLATION
+#Steps
+## Download and Install PHP Mailer
-Install PHP Mailer using composer.
+Download PHP Mailer from here https://github.com/PHPMailer/PHPMailer Install it using composer.
+To install open command in windows and type: composer require phpmailer/phpmailer
-# SMTP SETTINGS
+## Enter SMTP Settings
 Enter SMTP user, password, and port.